EvieLikesCookies/CSS-Mini_Projects-Gallery/README.md

-# CSS Mini Project: Gallery
+# CSS Project: Gallery

 ## Description

 A simple project to practice CSS flex box.
-This project is a simple webpage with a gallery of images.
+This project is a simple webpage with a gallery of images ( THAT WERE TOOK BY ME).

 ## Features